-A child may not enter school, unless he/she has submitted an official immunization record or other appropriate documentation of immunization status.
+A child may not enter school, unless he/she has submitted an official, up to date immunization record on the Immunization Certification Form MDH 896.
 The immunization record must have the month, day and year of each vaccination and be signed by a physician or health department official.
-In the case of religious objection or medical contra-indication, form DHMH 89, must be submitted and kept on file and be approved by the school.
-Exempted students are to be excluded from school if there is an outbreak of the disease for which they are not immunized.
+Religious/Medical Exemptions will be reviewed on a case by case basis.
+Exempt students are to be excluded from school if there is an outbreak of the disease for which they are not immunized.